 It is important to remember to keep active after a whiplash injury.

-Treatments for whiplash include:
+Treatments for neck pain and whiplash include1:

 - Chiropractic care